5 Ways to Get Rid of Bedbugs in Your Home

 5. Be Considerate of Your Neighbors

-Bedbugs can hitch rides on baggage, clothing, furniture and bedding.
-The IDPH suggests labeling any items that you throw out, so others won’t bring infested items into their home.
-Additionally, if you need to travel to a laundromat, keep any dirty clothes in a sealed bag or container on the train or taxi.
+Bedbugs can hitch rides on clothing, furniture and bedding.
+The EPA suggests destroying any mattresses or furniture that you throw out by cutting holes in them so others won’t bring infested items into their home.
+It may also be beneficial to make a sign warning others not to take the items.

 Bedbugs can be pesky, but with the help of these tips, your battle to help prevent and eliminate them may be easier.